nasa/cumulus-docs/docs/deployment.md

       stackNameNoDash: <DashlessStackName>	# a stack name that will be identifiable as being associated with stack-name which contains no dashes
       buckets:
         internal: <prefix>-internal  # Previously created internal bucket name
         shared_data_bucket: cumulus-data-shared  # Devseed-managed shared bucket (contains custom ingest lmabda functions/common ancillary files)

 Note: All other parameters in this file such as 'Capabilities' that aren't specifically mentioned above do not need to be edited.

 **Deploy `deployer` stack**[^1]

-    kes is a templating and deploying utility that is installed locally as part of the cumulus deployment.
-Use it to deploy your configurations to AWS.
-This just be done from the <daac>-deploy repository root
+    Use the kes utility installed with cumulus to deploy your configurations to AWS.
+This must be done from the <daac>-deploy repository root

     $ cd ..
     $ kes cf deploy --kes-folder deployer --deployment <deployer-deployment-name> --region <region>

-Note: If global `kes` commands do not work, your `npm install` of the `<daac>-deploy` repo has included a local copy under `./node_modules/.bin/kes`.
+Notes: If global `kes` commands do not work, your `npm install` of the `<daac>-deploy` repo has included a local copy under `./node_modules/.bin/kes`.
 It may be useful to add this to your PATH environment variable.

 A successful completion will result in output similar to: